youweicheng/Basic_Web_Crawler/README.md

  4. request_header : how to add headers and get full url, response and request headers

  5. random_user_agent : how to add multiple user-agent and choose randomly everytime.

+ 6. handler_opener : use handler and opener to get data